chasemp/timeline/README.md

 1. Fetches new blog posts (from `markdown/` directory)
 2. Fetches new Bluesky posts + caches images (no auth required)
 3. Fetches new Pixelfed posts + caches images (no auth required)
+4. Fetches new HackerNews comments (no auth required)
-4. Fetches new Wikipedia contributions (no auth required)
+5. Fetches new Wikipedia contributions (no auth required)
-5. Fetches new GitHub releases (optional auth for higher rate limits)
+6. Fetches new GitHub releases (optional auth for higher rate limits)
-6. Fetches new Readwise documents (if `READWISE_TOKEN` provided)
+7. Fetches new Readwise documents (if `READWISE_TOKEN` provided)
-7. Merges all sources into `timeline.json`
+8. Merges all sources into `timeline.json`
-8. Commits and pushes data + cached images using `GITHUB_TOKEN`
+9. Commits and pushes data + cached images using `GITHUB_TOKEN`

 **Note:** The workflow **only fetches and commits data**.
 Building and deploying to `/docs` is done locally via `deploy.sh`.